fatirali/fatirali.github.io/about.md

 permalink: /about/
 ---

 I started off as a Mechanical engineer.
-Now I'm working towards becoming a Machine Learning Engineer.
+Now I'm working towards becom

 ### More Information